Signs Of Concerta (Methylphenidate) Abuse

 An addiction treatment professional can place the Concerta user on a tapering program over a period of time to slowly acclimate their body to reduced levels of the drug.
 This weaning process minimizes and reduces the severity of withdrawal symptoms.

 An outpatient or inpatient treatment program can guide those struggling with Concerta addiction towards a sustained recovery.
-Please call us now for help finding treatment.
+Please contact us now for help finding treatment.